- About Us

 - Contact Us

 Community is important to Mewburn Ellis.
 For us this means nurturing our people, helping everyone develop and contributing to the wider communities in which we operate, as well as supporting worthy causes with time and money.
 As a firm we have made a commitment to donate 1% of our profits to charity as well as over 300 days of time to good causes.
 We support charities at a firmwide and local office level and do this through our Forward Community Programme Charity Fund.
-We are currently supporting the British Science Association as our firmwide charity as well as The Red Cross Ukraine Crisis Appeal and Save the Children Emergency Fund.
-We also have a local charity for each office which has been chosen by our people.

 Everyone that works at Mewburn Ellis has one community day per year to enable them to support causes they care about.
 In addition we operate a Give As You Earn (GAYE) scheme, so our people can donate to charities of their choice in a simple and tax effective way.
 Our combined community effort has amounted to more than £600,000 of investment since 2020.

 This is in addition to our more ad hoc fund raising activity, where we have supported charities and events such as Genes for Jeans, Children in Need and Save the Children.
-We are also an active supporter of UK Youth, a leading national charity, committed to providing access to appropriate, high quality services in every community so that young people are empowered to build bright futures, regardless of their background or circumstances.
+We have also been an active supporter of UK Youth, a leading national charity, committed to providing access to appropriate, high quality services in every community so that young people are empowered to build bright futures, regardless of their background or circumstances.

-We also donate all of our old desktop PCs to the charity PCrefurb an independent not-for-profit community group with the aim of engaging the IT skills of vulnerable and hard-to-reach individuals to “rescue” unwanted IT equipment.
+We donate all of our old desktop PCs to the charity PCrefurb an independent not-for-profit community group with the aim of engaging the IT skills of vulnerable and hard-to-reach individuals to “rescue” unwanted IT equipment.
 They refurbish donated IT equipment and redistribute it to those most in need, helping people connect with training and education and to support their well-being.
 So far we have donated 58 desktops and 16 monitors with more to come.
 Our commitment to supporting the work that PCrefurb do means that many more vulnerable people will be helped to get online.

 Firmwide Charities